at-fe-rd/b-scss-structure/README.md

     > The base directory contains styles that help start a project.
 It depends on each project that you style accordingly.

-    * **Reset:** Reset is used to normalize browser's default styles, we have 2 ways to it:
+    * **Reset:** Reset is used to normalize browser's default styles, we have 2 ways to use it:
       1. With node_modules (recommeded)
           - `@import '~normalize.css/normalize.css';`
       2. Without node_modules